meunomeecris/mac-cleanup-bash/README.md

 ```bash
 crontab -e
 ```
-2. To know you mac's name:
+2. To find your macOS username (needed in the next step), type:
 ```bash
   whoami
 ```
-3. Add this line at the bottom (replace the `yourusername` to where your script is saved):
+3.Add this line at the bottom of the file.
+Replace `yourusername with the username you found in the previous step:
 ```bash
 0 8 * * * /Users/yourusername/Desktop/mac-cleanup-script/clean_mac.sh
 ```
+This schedules the script to run every day at 8 AM and saves the output to a log file.

 3. Save and exit:
 As default you are using your terminal in Zhs: